-Relevant references and citations — with detailed annotations — provided to TED by Stephen Friend.
+Relevant notes and citations provided to TED by Stephen Friend.

 Stephen Friend et al., "A human DNA segment with properties of the gene that predisposes to retinoblastoma and osteosarcoma," Nature, October 16, 1986